Green bin - garden waste

 - shredded into smaller pieces

-- formed in to windrows (piles/rows of organic/biodegradable material)
+- formed in to piles of organic material (windrows)

-- windrows are turned over a period of 10 to 14 weeks to speed up the composting process
+- windrows are turned regularly over 10 to 14 weeks to speed up the composting process

-- used for land remediation, landscaping, sold in garden centres
+- used for land remediation, landscaping and sold in garden centres